splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-Note that the `clusterMasterRef` field points to the cluster master for the indexer cluster.
+Note that the `clusterMasterRef` field points to the cluster manager for the indexer cluster.
 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.

 ```
 $ kubectl get pods